SalomePlatform/adao/doc/en/ref_algorithm_ParticleSwarmOptimization.rst

 between `40x50=2000` and `100*50=5000` evaluations, which is significantly more than in variational optimization.
-It is for this reason that this algorithm is usually interesting when the dimension of the state space is large, or when the non-linearities of the simulation make the evaluation of the gradient of the functional by numerical approximation complicated or invalid.
+It is for this reason that this algorithm is usually interesting when the dimension of the state space is large, or when the non-linearity of the simulation make the evaluation of the gradient of the functional by numerical approximation complicated or invalid.
 But it is also necessary that the calculation of the function to be simulated is not too costly to avoid a prohibitive optimization time length.

 To reduce the number of generations, we can use the ASAPSO adaptive method [Wang09]_ to modify the localization of the optimal swarm search.
-This consists in linearly reducing the algorithm's global search behaviour, thus favouring swarm localization.
-When the problem is favourable, it's possible to reduce the number of generations by a factor of 2 to 5, while still achieving virtually the same quality for the best particle.
+This consists in linearly reducing the algorithm's global search behavior, thus favoring swarm localization.
+When the problem is favorable, it's possible to reduce the number of generations by a factor of 2 to 5, while still achieving virtually the same quality for the best particle.
 Two keywords are available to control the use of this adaptive method.